AZ Criminal Defense Group, PLLC – Field Sobriety Page

 - Whether or not the individual is cooperating with police officers.

-Contact the Phoenix DUI Defense Attorneys of Ariano & Associates, PLLC Today
+Contact the Phoenix DUI Defense Attorneys of AZ Criminal Defense Group, PLLC Today

 If you or someone you know has been charged with driving under the influence (DUI) in Arizona, it is imperative that you act quickly to fight your DUI charge.
 DUI charges can result in very harsh penalties even for the most minor of DUI charges where nobody has been injured and the driver’s BAC was barely over the legal limit.
 Regardless of the severity of your DUI charge, you will need a highly seasoned Phoenix DUI Defense Attorney to aggressively yet amicably fight on your behalf, defending your rights to the fullest extent possible.
-The Phoenix DUI Defense Attorneys of Ariano & Associates, PLLC have a reputation for success and have helped numerous clients overcome DUI charges and avoid the imposition of jail time and hefty fines.
-Our law firm has received an “A” rating from the Better Business Bureau and a number of positive online reviews.
+The Phoenix DUI Defense Attorneys of AZ Criminal Defense Group, PLLC have a reputation for success and have helped numerous clients overcome DUI charges and avoid the imposition of jail time and hefty fines.
 Our attorneys are available 24/7, as we understand DUI charges can happen at any time of the day or night.
-To schedule an initial consultation with our Phoenix DUI Defense Attorneys, contact Ariano & Associates, PLLC today by calling (623) 777-2058.
+To schedule an initial consultation with our Phoenix DUI Defense Attorneys, contact AZ Criminal Defense Group, PLLC today by calling (623) 777-2058.